kevin-chalmers/set10108/labs/lab06/README.md

 ## Performance Evaluation of MPI

-We will now look at a how we can go about measuring latency and bandwidth using MPI.
-These values can be useful if you are undertaking any serious distribution of tasks and data communication.
-However, you will likely find that the stated network speed is what we hit.
+We will now look at a how we measure latency and bandwidth using MPI.
+These values are essential if you undertake any serious distribution of tasks and data communication.
+However, you wil probably find that the stated network speed is what we get in a lab environment.

 ### Measuring Latency

-For latency all you need is the application below:
+For latency the application below:

 ```cpp
 // Perform 100 timings